-FLEXIBILITY PROVISIONS: Participants can meet their NZ ETS obligations with NZUs or with eligible Kyotocompliant emission reduction units purchased abroad.
-These may include approved Removal Units (RMUs), Emissions Reduction Units (ERUs), or Certified Emission Reductions (CERs).
-ERUs and CERs from nuclear projects are excluded.36 In 2011, CERs from HFC-23 and N2O industrial gas destruction became ineligible.37 In December 2012, ERUs generated in Eastern Europe from projects destroying HFC-23 and No0 from adipic acid plants became ineligible.
-New Zealand has not signed up to the second commitment period of the Kyoto Protocol, and therefore from 2015 onwards New Zealand firms will not be able to use CERs and ERUs for compliance.
-39 There is no limitation on trading domestic or approved international units, nor are there quantitative limits for banking or offsets.40 During the first commitment period of the Kyoto Protocol, New Zealand must adhere to the Commitment Period Reserve (CPR) requirement to maintain 90 percent of its assigned amount in its registry.
-The ETS does not permit borrowing from future allocations; however, because of the relative timing of surrender obligations and free allocation, participants can surrender units freely allocated in a given year to cover obligations from a previous year.
+There is currently no limitation on trading domestic or approved international units, nor are there quantitative limits for banking or offsets.41 During the first commitment period of the Kyoto Protocol, New Zealand must adhere to the Commitment Period Reserve (CPR) requirement to maintain 90 percent of its assigned amount in its registry.42 The ETS does not permit borrowing from future allocations43; however, because of the relative timing of surrender obligations and free allocation, participants can surrender units freely allocated in a given year to cover obligations from a previous year.
 The domestic market is open to potential linkages with international markets.
 According to Aldy and Stavins (2012), some elements of the NZ ETS, such as allowance allocation, were crafted in order to facilitate linkage with Australia.
-Discussion about establishing a two-way linkage with the Australian ETS began officially in 2011.43 According to OECD/IEA (2010), however, an element that could affect its direct linkage with foreign carbon markets is the NZ ETS "inclusion of sectors (agriculture, forestry) other schemes may not wish to include."44 Further, according to Thomson Reuters Point Carbon (December, 2012), "experts say New Zealand must make a number of significant amendments to its CO2 scheme before it can link to the common Australia-EU market, such as setting a total cap on emissions for companies and introducing a ceiling on the use of U.N. offsets."45 Indirect linkage, on the other hand, between New Zealand and the EU ETS already exists because both systems allow overlapping international offsets, such as credits from the Clean Development Mechanism (CDM) of the Kyoto Protocol.
-Because of the small relative size of the NZ ETS, it is effectively a "price taker" on the market for international credits.
+Discussion about establishing a two-way linkage with the Australian ETS began officially in 2011.44 According to OECD/IEA (2010), however, an element that could affect its direct linkage with foreign carbon markets is the NZ ETS "inclusion of sectors (agriculture, forestry) other schemes may not wish to include."45 Further, according to Thomson Reuters Point Carbon (December, 2012), "experts say New Zealand must make a number of significant amendments to its CO2 scheme before it can link to the common Australia-EU market, such as setting a total cap on emissions for companies and introducing a ceiling on the use of U.N. offsets."46 Indirect linkage, on the other hand, between New Zealand and the EU ETS already exists because both systems allow overlapping international offsets, such as credits from the Clean Development Mechanism (CDM) of the Kyoto Protocol.47 Because of the small relative size of the NZ ETS, it is effectively a "price taker" on the market for international credits.
 International trading imposes a price ceiling on the NZ ETS as New Zealand's entities have no incentive to pay more domestically for a credit than the price obtainable on the international market.

-COST CONTAINMENT AND VOLATILITY MANAGEMENT: The NZ ETS "transitional period" was initially designed to span January 1st 2010-December 31st 2012, and has been extended until at least 2015 as part of the 2012 Climate Change Response (Emissions Trading and Other Matters) Amendment Act.
-During this period, covered entities from the stationary energy, liquid fossil fuels, and industrial processes sectors are privileged to surrender one NZU for every two tons emitted; the price of allowances is fixed at NZD \$25 per NZU; and the export of allowances from sectors other than forestry is prohibited.
-To reduce volatility and improve stability, a five-year notice is required to precede any significant changes to the program.
+COST CONTAINMENT AND VOLATILITY MANAGEMENT: The NZ ETS "transitional period" was initially designed to span January 1st 2010-December 31st 2012, and has been extended indefinitely as part of the 2012 Climate Change Response (Emissions Trading and Other Matters) Amendment Act pending the review in 2015.48 During this period, covered entities from the stationary energy, liquid fossil fuels, and industrial processes sectors surrender one NZU for every two tons emitted; the maximum price of allowances is fixed at NZD \$25 per NZU; and the export of allowances from sectors other than forestry is prohibited.49 To reduce volatility and improve stability, a five-year notice is required to precede any significant changes to the program.50

 COMPETITIVENESS AND ANTI-LEAKAGE PROVISIONS: One purpose of free intensity-based allocations of NZUs is to protect firms at risk of losing competitive leverage, creating incentives for shifting production and associated emissions to other countries (i.e. "carbon leakage").
-All agricultural and some industrial activities are considered energy intensive trade exposed (EITE), and, for these activities, energy intensity determines allocation.
-See the "Allowance Distribution" section for more detail.
+All agricultural and some industrial activities are considered energy intensive trade exposed (EITE), and, for these activities, energy intensity determines allocation.51 See the "Allowance Distribution" section for more detail.